 We recognize that artists are integral to healthy communities and that the arts are a societal cornerstone that bring people together, build community, and foster social progress.

 With funds from an Artists in Communities grant from the California Arts Council, we can now reach deeper into our into our rural community through a sustained artistic residency with Artist Ruth Chase.
-During last year, this year, and into 2019, Ruth will be reaching out and making contact with us all.
+Thanks to this funding, Ruth is able to reach out and make contact with us all.

 WHAT IS BELONGING?

 Now in Year Two of Belonging, I AM HERE explores how women find and maintain their sense of belonging in our changing rural landscape.
-Culminating in an interactive public installation in downtown Nevada City, I AM HERE is, ultimately, a community conversation - a way to connect, explore and empower.
+Culminating in an interactive public installation in downtown Nevada City, I AM HERE is a community conversation - a way to connect, explore and empower.

 I AM HERE

 I AM HERE is about how women find and maintain their sense of belonging in our changing rural landscape.
 Lead Artist Ruth Chase is eliciting perspectives through the use of social media, public art-making salons, a short film, and a culminating interactive public installation called I AM HERE.
 I AM HERE is a community conversation - a way to connect, explore and empower.

 The City of Nevada City expressed its support for I AM HERE at the time of Nevada County Arts Council’s application to California Arts Council’s Artists in Communities Program.
 Catrina Olson, City Manager, wrote: “The City of Nevada City is preparing to mark one hundred years since the signing of the 19th Amendment.
 This is relevant to all of us, in that it gave women the freedom to vote.
 It was in Nevada City, forty-two years prior to the passing of the amendment that a Nevada City resident, Ellen Sargent, formed a vital part of a core team that introduced the 29 words that would later become the 19th Amendment to the Constitution of the United States."

 who is ruth?